 Read next: Six things wrong with the Nintendo Switch

-Anker PowerCore+ 20100 for Nintendo Switch charge on the go
+Anker PowerCore+ 20100 for Nintendo Switch

 This takes the term “powerhouse” and makes it more of a power mobile home.
 This really packs a punch.
 Thanks to its mighty 20,100mAh battery this beauty is built to charge the larger range of mobile devices like tablets and laptops.
 So it should make light work of getting your Switch back to full power – even while you’re still playing.